yrezgui/Hazelnut/README.md

 Hazelnut
 ========

-Phonegap plugin to display files from URL.
-Fork from https://github.com/ti8mag/DocumentHandler
+Phonegap plugin to display local files by providing URI.
+Inspiration from https://github.com/ti8mag/DocumentHandler

-It takes the filename as argument (issue with DocumentHandler when the URL doesn't have extension)

-It will return promise in the future.

 ## Usage

 The plugin exposes one method on the window object:

-    HazelnutOpen(url, filename, successCallback, errorCallback)
+    HazelnutOpen(filename, uri, successCallback, errorCallback)

 The parameters:

+* filename: allow to display another name that the actual name of the file.
+If null, it will take the actual name.
+* uri: A local URL to a document (format Absolute URL).
 * successHandler: Should be a function.
-Is called when the file download is done and the file is shown to the user.
+Is called when the open of the file is done and the file is shown to the user.
 * failureHandler: Should be a function.
-Is called when there was a problem with downloading the file.
+Is called when there was a problem with opening the file.
-The function takes an argument which is usually 1 (undefined error).
-Also see Android section.
-* url: A URL to a document.
-Any cookies the system has for this server are passed along.
-This ensures that authenticated downloads also work.